 Title Insurance Protects Your Biggest Investment

-Shopping for a mortgage loan?
-We will be glad to assist you!
-Call us at 214-300-8756.
-Ready to get started?
+Shopping for a mortgage?
+We'll be glad to answer your questions about our many mortgage solutions!
+Give us a call at 214-300-8756.
+Want to get started?
 Apply Now.

-The title company performs an extensive search on the property's title history.
-The title company can usually find any title problems and have these problems cleared-up before you close on the property.
+The title company searches the title history of the property.
+Through its research, the title insurance company can almost always find any title problems that may arise and have these problems cleared-up before you close on the property.

-Real Estate law is extraordinarily complex.
-Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
-Your title insurance owner's policy will describe the property and outline the limitations on your ownership.
-It will also set forth the title insurance company's responsibilities should any claim covered by the policy terms arise.
-Title insurance usually covers:
+Because Real Estate Law is so complex, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem selling your property.
+Your owner's policy will describe the property and outline the limitations on your ownership.
+It will also set forth the title company's responsibilities should any claim covered by the policy terms arise.
+Title insurance covers the following:

 - Contested title — Someone, usually a previous owner or occupant, claims they still own the property or have not given up their claim.
 In this case, the title company will defend your title and will cost you nothing.

 - Defective title — "Defective title" covers any number of problems with the title to your home.
 It can even include a "contested title".
 Other examples of title defects include problems with legal access to the property, easements that make the property less usable, unusable, or unsaleable.
 Many other complicated problems define "Defective title" or "Clouded Title."
 The title insurance policy will protect you from these errors if the title company doesn't discover them.

 F&T Mortgage, Inc. NMLS # 168839 (www.nmlsconsumeraccess.org) can answer questions about title insurance and many others.
 Call us: 214-300-8756.